tus/tus-resumable-upload-protocol/protocol.md

 request and the number of bytes received and processed or stored during the current `PATCH` request.

-If the servers receives a `PATCH` request against a non-existent resource it SHOULD return a `404 Not Found` status.
+If the server receives a `PATCH` request against a non-existent resource it SHOULD return a `404 Not Found` status.

-Both, Client and Server, SHOULD attempt to detect and handle network errors predictably.
+Both Client and Server, SHOULD attempt to detect and handle network errors predictably.
 They MAY do so by checking for read/write socket errors, as well as setting read/write timeouts.
 A timeout SHOULD be handled by closing the underlying connection.